 The coming financial boom, while welcome, might also be extremely challenging.
 Is your organization ready?
 Do you have the leadership team you need to handle the increased activity, a culture that inspires and supports your staff and business goals, and business strategies that are up to the coming challenge?

-Recovery Ready is a people-focused program delivered virtually over four Tuesday mornings in August.
-Challenge Factory’s expert workshop facilitators will share tools and actionable tips to help you assess your current business status and build strategies for success.
+Recovery Ready is a people-focused, four-part program in which Challenge Factory’s expert workshop facilitators will share tools and actionable tips to help you assess your current business status and build strategies for success.
 You’ll also connect with, learn from, and share with an engaged peer group of other leaders in real-time.
 Together, let’s renew and prepare for what’s coming.

 Post-Secondary Leadership Support